jccatilo/cybersecurity/Installing Kali virtual machine/README.md

     > - there will be options for Windows hosts, OS X hosts, and linux distributions.
 Just make sure you are picking the correct one.
     > - the "hosts" refers to the current operating system you are using.
     >When downloading is done, you should have an installer file.
 Since I'm currently on windows OS, I have a .exe file.
-    >Install the .exe file by clicking on the
+    >Install the .exe file by clicking on the file and just follow through the standard installation.

 3. On your computer, launch the installed virtual box and click "New".